Rookout/docs/docs/agent-setup.md

 ### Local Rule Targets

 As the Agent runs within your network, it allows you to direct the collected data into data sinks.
-For example, debug message can be sent to Elasticsearch or Splunk clusters.
+For example, debug messages can be sent to Elasticsearch or Splunk clusters.

 ### Data Redaction